fieryhenry/battlecats/README.md

   catfood
 - [ ] Not being able to buy anything in the item shop (all of that code didn't decompile)
+- [ ] Not being to able to equip cats

 List is not exhaustive, there are probably lots of other issues that I haven't noticed yet.